Cinematographer

 A camera crew sets up for scenes to be filmed on the flight deck for the motion picture Stealth with the crew of the Nimitz-class aircraft carrier USS Abraham Lincoln (CVN-72).

 The cinematographer or director of photography (sometimes shortened to DP or DOP) is the person responsible for the recording of a film, television production, music video or other live-action piece.
 The cinematographer is the chief of the camera and light crews working on such projects.
-They would normally be responsible for making artistic and technical decisions related to the image and for selecting the camera, film stock, lenses, filters, etc. Furthermore the cinematographer is commonly involved with the color grading to shape the final look of a film.
+They are normally responsible for making artistic and technical decisions related to the image and for selecting the camera, film stock, lenses, filters, etc. Furthermore, the cinematographer is commonly involved with the color grading to shape the final look of a film.
 The study and practice of this field are referred to as cinematography.

 The cinematographer is a subordinate of the director, tasked with capturing a scene in accordance with the director's vision.
 Relations between the cinematographer and director vary.
 In some instances, the director will allow the cinematographer complete independence, while in others, the director allows little to none, even going so far as to specify exact camera placement and lens selection.
 Such a level of involvement is less common when the director and cinematographer have become comfortable with each other.
 The director will typically convey to the cinematographer what is wanted from a scene visually and allow the cinematographer latitude in achieving that effect.

 The scenes recorded by the cinematographer are passed to the film editor for editing.